-I will make an extra effort to make these six learning goals visible to students in every component readings, lab assignments, in-class activities, projects, and quizzes) of the course.
+I will make an extra effort to make these six learning goals visible to students in every component of the course including the readings, lab assignments, in-class activities, projects, and quizzes).
 In order for significant learning to occur, students need to reflect on their learning in every activity that they undertake relating to the course.

-reference: Creating Significant Learning Experiences, L. Dee Fink 2013
+\ reference: Creating Significant Learning Experiences, L. Dee Fink 2013